ludwig-ai/ludwig/README.md

 Data preprocessing, hyperparameter optimization, device management, and distributed training for newly registered `torch.nn.Module` models come completely free.

-## Compare models against existing SOTA models
+## Easily build your benachmarks

-Comparing the new model against existing published and implemented models is a simple config change.
+Creating a state-of-the-art baseline and comapring it with a new model  is a simple config change.

 ## Easily apply new architectures to multiple problems and datasets